128technology/docs/docs/intro_downloading_iso.md

   For details about the Image-based install process, see [Image-based Installation.](intro_installation_image.md)

+- **Package-based ISO:** For users who do not use Mist Cloud, this ISO offers multiple local installation methods.
-- **One Touch Provisioning (OTP):** This is the preferred method of installation.
-Sets up DHCP on all interfaces and boots a Web Server GUI.
+  - **One Touch Provisioning (OTP)** is the default and preferred method of installation.
+OTP sets up DHCP on all interfaces and boots a Web Server GUI.
 After installing the Conductor and configuring routers through the Conductor, the OTP bootstrap process will install and configure the router.
+  - **Interactive:** For bespoke deployments where customized platform configuration is necessary, an interactive mode exists.
+Installation is done via a serial console or VGA.
+An interactive session is started to configure network interfaces, passwords, node name and type, and conductor IP (if applicable) before the SSR software is started.

 :::note
-For bespoke deployments where customized platform configuration is necessary, an interactive mode exists.

-- **Interactive:** Installation is done via a serial console or VGA.
-An interactive session is started to configure network interfaces, passwords, node name and type, and conductor IP (if applicable) before the SSR software is started.
+Beginning with release 5.4.7-7 (and [**all releases chronologically**](about_releases#all-releases---limited-and-general-availability) after August 4, 2022) the ISO name format has changed from using `OTP` to `ISO`:

+- 128T-5.4.7-7.el7.ISO.v1.x86_64.iso
 :::

 ## Downloading an ISO

 The SSR Software packages are available from our public servers using the username and token provided to you and can be accessed at the following location:

-  The image-based ISOs for Mist-based deployments are available to download at the following location:
+The image-based ISOs for Mist-managed deployments are available to download at the following location:

 <!-- markdown-link-check-disable-next-line -->
 - https://software.128technology.com/artifactory/list/generic-128t-install-images-release-local

 The package-based ISOs for Conductor-managed deployments are available to download at the following location:

 <!-- markdown-link-check-disable-next-line -->
 - https://software.128technology.com/artifactory/list/generic-128t-isos-release-local